epidrome/vita/_includes/cv/intro.md

 ## Introduction

-I am doing research and teaching in the broad area of Informatics with an emphasis on the domains of user interfaces, video, video-games, gamification, crowdsourcing, software, learning, health.
+I am doing research and teaching in the broad area of digital media with an emphasis on the domains of user interfaces, video, video-games, gamification, crowdsourcing, software, learning, health.

 **Research methodology:** human-centered software design, user study (field, experiment).